 Rashtriya Gram Swaraj Abhiyan (RGSA) is aimed at building infrastructure and stepping up initiatives for e-governance.
-It will be launched on the National Panchayati Raj Day on April 24.
 The focus of the scheme would be on training, building infrastructure, stepping up initiatives for e-governance under the e-Panchayat Mission Mode Project (MMP).
-The scheme will extend to all the states and Union Territories and will also include institutions of rural local government in non-Part IX areas, where panchayats do not exist.
-It will be under the Ministry of Panchayati Raj.
+The scheme is extended to all the states and Union Territories and also includes institutions of rural local government in non-Part IX areas, where panchayats do not exist.
+It is under the Ministry of Panchayati Raj.

 - The sharing ratio for the state components will be 60:40 barring the Northeast and hilly states where it would be 90:10.

 - For Union Territories, the central share will be 100 percent.

 - The total proposed cost of the scheme is Rs 7255.50 crore

 - Actionsoft, a mobile application has been developed as part of this initiative for the purpose of reporting at the field-level and monitoring of physical progress of the works undertaken by the panchayats.